k-svensson/Temperature-analysis/Project description.md

 As anyone who has lived in Oslo during this winter, the fact that it has been very mild comes as no surprise.
 Almost +3 degrees deviation from the norm does explain why there has been very little snow and a snow cover of zero for most of the period.
 From early December, the deviation has been around +5 degrees most of the time.

 The observations at home show a similar pattern to Blindern, which also is to be expected as the distance between the two is only approximately 5 km.
 We have noticed that temperatures reported from Blindern seem to be lower than ours, and the stats show that the average difference is 1 degree.
-This can have several reasons, for example surrounding buildings, elevation, (un-)suitable location for the station, etc.
+This can have several reasons, for example surrounding buildings, elevation, less suitable location for the home station, etc.

+### Possible extension of the analysis

+Since WU records numerous measurements, we could extend the comparison to air pressure, precipitation, wind, etc.
+For this demo, I have decided to limit the scope to temperature.

 ## Conclusion